d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \newpage
 **Observational units** or **cases** are the subjects data are collected on.
 In a spreadsheet of the data set, each row will represent a single observational unit.

-1. What are the observational units in this study?
+2. What are the observational units in this study?

 \vspace{0.4in}

-2. How many students are in class today?
+3. How many students are in class today?
 This is the *sample size*.

 \vspace{0.3in}

 A **variable** is information collected or measured on each observational unit or case.
 Each column in a data set will represent a different variable.
 Today we are only measuring one variable on each observational unit.

-3. Identify the variable we are collecting on each observational unit in this study, i.e., what are we measuring on each student?
+4. Identify the variable we are collecting on each observational unit in this study, i.e., what are we measuring on each student?

 \vspace{.8in}

 We will look at two types of variables: **quantitative** and **categorical** (see Figure \@ref(fig:types-of-variables)).

 Quantitative variables are numerical measurements that can be discrete (whole, non-negative numbers) or continuous (any value within an interval).
-The number of students in a class would be a discrete variable as you can not have a partial student.
+The number of pets one owns would be a discrete variable as you can not have a partial pet.
 GPA would be a continuous variable ranging from 0 to 4.0.

 Categorical variables are data that are in groups or categories such as eye color, state of residency, or whether or not a student lives on campus.
 Categorical variables with a natural ordering are considered ordinal variables while those without a natural ordering are considered a nominal variable.
 All categorical variables will be treated as nominal for analysis in this course.